michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 ::: notes

 We'll be covering packet capture and analysis in more depth later today, but I do want to share one Wireshark tip with you.
-Use *capture* filters as much as you can to keep your memory and file sizes manageable.
+Use *capture*, or pcap, filters as much as you can to keep your memory and file sizes manageable.
 Display filters are easier to work with and more expressive, but media systems are chatty, generating a lot of packets that take some sifting.
 I try to start with a short, unfiltered capture, figure out the packets I'm generally interested in, and then run a longer capture that filters out as much of the noise as possible.